-- The importance of embedding physical activity within the health sector, including clinical pathways, was emphasised. - The importance of people being empowered to talk about the benefits of physical activity within their own communities was noted. - The workstream around provision for teenage girls was of importance as teenage girls had been identified as a group at risk to drop out of physical activity. - It was now statutory for physical activity opportunity to be equal for boys and girls. - In addition to normalising participation, having choice was fundamental. - The Children's Capital of Culture included a strong physical activity element. - Thanks to Places for Leisure, a Big Sister programme was now being offered in addition to the big brother programme. - Swimming and swimming lessons were now being offered for Looked After Children and Care Leavers. - Thanks to partners, it was felt that much progress had been made together to address inequalities. - Diverting negative energy into positive interventions such as community boxing clubs promotes a safer, healthier community. - Any further nominations to the Moving Rotherham Partnership Board should be sent to the Consultant in Public Health.
+- The importance of embedding physical activity within the health sector, including clinical pathways, was emphasised. - The importance of people being empowered to talk about the benefits of physical activity within their own communities was noted. - The workstream around provision for teenage girls was of importance as teenage girls had been identified as a group at risk to drop out of physical activity. - It was now statutory for physical activity opportunity to be equal for boys and girls. - In addition to normalising participation, having choice was fundamental. - The Children's Capital of Culture included a strong physical activity element. - Thanks to Places for Leisure, a Big Sister programme was now being offered in addition to the big brother programme. - Swimming and swimming lessons were now being offered for Looked After Children and Care Leavers. - Thanks to partners, it was felt that much progress had been made together to address inequalities. - Diverting negative energy into positive interventions such as community boxing clubs promotes a safer, healthier community. - Any further nominations to the Moving Rotherham Partnership Board should be sent to Gilly.

-- 1) That the report be noted. - 2) That the delivery of actions identified in the plan be encouraged, enabled and supported - 3) That opportunities to incorporate physical activity into organisational and borough strategic plans and delivery continue to be identified. - 4) That the Board receive annual updates from the Moving Rotherham partnership.
+- 1) That the report be noted. - 2) That the delivery of actions identified in the plan be encouraged, enabled and supported. - That opportunities to incorporate physical activity into organisational and borough strategic plans and delivery continue to be identified.